Koskotas scandal: Trial

 Koskotas was extradited to Greece in 1991 for the trial, and Papandreou's trial began in Athens on 11 March 1991.
 However, as a former prime minister, he exercised his constitutional right not to attend the trial and proclaimed that the trial was a witch-hunt.
-Roumeliotis also did not participate in the trial because he became a deputy of the European Parliament and had immunity from prosecution.
+Roumeliotis also did not participate in the trial because he had become a deputy of the European Parliament and had immunity from prosecution.
 In January 1992, the Parliament-appointed tribunal of 13 judges of Supreme Special Court, having heard over 100 witnesses and investigated 50,000 pages of documents over ten months, acquitted Papandreou of the charge of instigating the loss of funds of state companies with a 7–6 vote and a bribery charge of receiving the proceeds of a crime with a vote 10–3.
 A month into the trial, the deputy of the Prime Minister, Agamemnon Koutsogeorgas, who was a close friend of Papandreou, had a stroke on the witness stand, on live television, and died a few days afterward.
 Dimitris Tsovolas, the former Minister of Finance, was sentenced to two and a half years in prison and a three-year ban on holding any political office.
 George Petsos was sentenced to ten months in prison and received a two-year ban from holding any political office.
 Koskotas was tried and sentenced to a 25-year prison term; he served twelve years in prison, after which he was released.

 The reasoning of the judges regarding their verdict for Papandreou is outlined in the opinion:

 The court was not convinced that this defendant in any way caused the public utilities administrators' decision to carry out the acts in question attributed to them, nor did he cooperate in any way in these acts. [...]
 Moreover, the publishers who vaguely testified that Andreas Papandreou also bears criminal responsibilities responded to relevant questions that were submitted to them that they do not have specific evidence from which it appears that the defendant mentioned above had given orders to administrators of public enterprises to deposit their available funds in the Bank of Crete.
 However, beyond these, no evidence emerged that the former prime minister was aware of the embezzlement committed by Georgios Koskotas during the critical period from 19 January 1988 to 19 October 1988, when he was embezzling deposits at the Bank of Crete.